dankingtech/watson-assistant-wordpress/watson-conversation/Readme.txt

 = Building Your Chatbot =

-1. Learn how to set up your Watson Conversation chatbot with [this quick free course](https://cocl.us/build-a-chatbot).
+1. Learn how to set up your Watson Assistant chatbot with [this quick free course](https://cocl.us/build-a-chatbot).

 1. [Sign up for a free IBM Cloud Lite account.](https://cocl.us/bluemix-registration)

-1. You can see [the Watson Conversation documentation](https://cocl.us/watson-conversation-help) for more information.
+1. You can see [the Watson Assistant documentation](https://cocl.us/watson-conversation-help) for more information.

 Once you've created your workspace using the course or the link above, you must connect it to your Wordpress site.